Financial literacy

 9. Myth: A coin toss has a 50/50 chance of being heads.

-Truth: There is slightly more weight on the head side of the coin so if you toss a penny 10,000 times it will be heads closer to 49% of the time.
+Truth: According to Stanford researchers who studied coin flips, there is slightly more weight on the head side of the coin, so if you toss a penny 10,000 times it will be heads closer to 49% of the time.

 10. Myth: The USD, two-dollar bill is a rare collector’s item.